 FORT BELVOIR, Va. –

 The National Reconnaissance Office is the U.S. government agency in charge of designing, building, launching and maintaining U.S. intelligence satellites.
-Headquartered in Chantilly, Virginia, the NRO has hundreds of USAF and USSF personnel assigned to various locations across the globe.
+Headquartered in Chantilly, Virginia, the NRO has total force military and civilian personnel assigned to various locations across the globe.